grannycart/by-sound-alone_source/documentation/notes_and_todos-subworld_story1.md

 * [X] emphasize the weight of the crates with the warheads earlier
 	* (during the part where they are re-arranging the crates in the hold, seems like a good place for that)
 	* (added in-line note to add this)
+* [ ] the sub with the ram probably identifies which Authority they are when they reach out the first time over ship-to-ship.
+But the crew acts like they don't know who they are later.
+Make sure this is consistent and makes sense.

 #### storm:
 * [ ] revisions for Gregory death scene: